Download Data

 Summary of Datasets

-The CenSoc project disseminates three mortality datasets free of charge: the CenSoc-DMF, the CenSoc-Numident, and the BUNMD.
+The CenSoc project disseminates three primary mortality datasets free of charge: the CenSoc-DMF, the CenSoc-Numident, and the BUNMD.
 A summary of the features of the different CenSoc datasets is presented in the table below:

 VariableCenSoc-DMFCenSoc-NumidentBUNMD